 System Engineering

 References to the MTG and EPS-SG interaction plans as much as possible.
-Focus in this section on the evolution of the existing chains and new chains for other missions.
+Focus in this section on the evolution of the existing chains and new chains for other missions (e.g. JASON-CS, non EUMETSAT missions).

 Overall System Engineering Process and Deliverables overview